Billy Milano

-Billy Milano is an American heavy metal and hardcore punk musician.
+Billy Milano (born June 5, 1964) is an American heavy metal and hardcore punk musician.
 He is the singer and occasionally guitarist and bassist of crossover thrash band M.O.D., and was the singer of its predecessor, Stormtroopers of Death.
-Prior to these bands, Milano played in early New York hardcore band the Psychos, which also launched the career of future Agnostic Front vocalist Roger Miret.
+Before these bands, Milano played bass in early New York hardcore band the Psychos, which also launched the career of future Agnostic Front vocalist Roger Miret.
 Milano was also the singer of United Forces, which included his Stormtroopers of Death bandmate Dan Lilker.
-Milano managed a number of bands, including Agnostic Front, for whom he also co-produced the 1997 Epitaph Records release Something's Gotta Give.
+Milano managed a number of bands, including Agnostic Front, for whom he also co-produced the 1997 Epitaph Records release Something's Gotta Give and roadie for Anthrax.